 Keyword placement

-Presence isn't the only thing being scored — placement matters too.
+Presence isn't the only thing scored.
+Placement matters too.
 Modern platforms weight keywords differently depending on where they appear in the document.
 A skill listed in a dedicated Core Competencies section signals something different than the same skill described in an experience bullet, which signals something different again from a passing mention in a summary paragraph.

-Some platforms, like Lever, use a dual-layer approach: structured parsed fields (where your data is stored in discrete database columns) and full-text indexing (where your entire resume text is searchable).
-For those systems, the correct pattern is skills appearing in both a competencies section and naturally within experience bullets — not one or the other.
+Some platforms, like Lever, store both parsed fields and a searchable full text of your resume.
+For those systems, the correct pattern is skills appearing in both a competencies section and naturally within experience bullets, not one or the other.
 A keyword that only appears once, embedded in a single sentence of a long paragraph, scores less reliably than one distributed across multiple sections and contexts.

 This is a level of optimization most candidates aren't thinking about, because the advice they've read treats keyword presence as binary.
 It isn't.